 By the grace of God, we met in college, fell in love, and tied the knot on a hot summer day in West Virginia.
 We would do it again in a heartbeat—this time in a church with air conditioning.
 The best way to know who we are, how we’re doing, and what’s happening in our lives is to communicate with us directly.
 Life is good.

-Tim works as an Instructor of Bible and Ministry at Evangelical Seminary in Myerstown, PA, and as an online professor for Huntington University’s graduate program in Huntington, IN.
+Tim works as an Instructor of Biblical Studies and Practical Theology at Evangelical Seminary in Myerstown, PA, and as an online professor for Huntington University’s graduate program in Huntington, IN.
 Sonya is the owner and operator of Grace Notes Music Academy in Fleetwood, where she teaches piano, voice, and brass music lessons.

 At best we’re flawed servants pointing to a flawless Savior, so we need as much grace as anyone else.
 Probably more.
 Despite our many shortcomings, God has used us over the years.
 Our joint calling is best summarized in the words of Acts 5:20, “Tell the people the full message of this new life.”

 Tim received a high school diploma from Reading High School, Reading, PA in 1983 (salutatorian); a Bachelor of Arts degree from West Virginia University, Morgantown, WV in 1988 (English); a Master of Divinity degree from Evangelical Seminary, Myerstown, PA in 1995 (summa cum laude); and a Doctor of Ministry degree from Southern Seminary, Louisville, KY in 2009 (expository preaching).